kdgregory/log4j-aws-appenders/docs/jmx.md

 ## Example

-This is a screenshot of JConsole, running the example application with just the CloudWatch appender.
+This is a screenshot of JConsole, running the example application with the CloudWatch and Kinesis appenders, showing an initialization error and 100% message loss for the latter.

 ![jconsole mbean view](jmx.png)

-Under the top-level `log4j` key there are sub-trees for the two registered beans (see below), along with the root logger and each appender (by name).

-Under each appender are the exposed attributes and operations for that appender (you can check your configuration via the attributes), as well as a bean for the appender's layout manager.
-For the AWS appenders, there is also a `statistics` bean: its attribute show the appender's reported statistics.

 ## Enabling